Our Church and SIAMS

 - The Local Authority can advise the Governing Body; the Diocesan Board of Education may be given the same opportunity to advise;

-- RE taught is the Local Authority agreed syllabus and worship reflects the Anglican tradition through the Roots and Fruits Programme.
+- RE taught is through the Discovery RE syllabus and worship reflects the Anglican tradition through the Roots and Fruits Programme.

 Voluntary Controlled schools undergo a separate denominational inspection in addition to the Ofsted inspection arrangements.
 This is known as a SIAMS Inspection (Statutory Inspection of Anglican and Methodist Schools).
 The purpose of this inspection is to ensure that the school is fulfilling the Trust Deed that established it in the first place.

 There are key questions that the school will need to answer:

 1. How well does the school, through its distinctive Christian character, meet the needs of all learners?